 Mauritius trusts are regulated by The Trust Act 2001, the Code Civil Mauricien, and the common law relating to trusts.

-A Trust is a vehicle whereby an individual (also referred to as the Settlor) transfers property or assets to another individual or individuals (also called Trustees) to hold for the benefit of other individuals or specific class of people (called Beneficiaries).
+A Trust is a legal arrangement whereby an individual (the Settlor) transfers property or assets to another party (the Trustee) to hold and administer for the benefit of other individuals (the Beneficiaries).

-Trusts are mainly used for asset protection, succession planning, wealth conservation and confidentiality.
+Trusts are mainly used for asset protection, estate and succession planning, wealth conservation, tax planning and confidentiality.

 In Mauritius, there is no requirement to register the Trust with any registrar.
 It is a very flexible vehicle and can be formed as a life interest trust, a discretionary trust, a purpose trust, a charitable trust, a protective trust or an asset protection trust.